A Chain is only as strong as its weakest link

 A circuit board with an ASIC

-A typical custom ASIC is designed to remove many discrete components.
-It’s not uncommon for an ASIC to replace hundreds of discrete components.
-If we can remove 40 BOM rows by using an ASIC we replace 40 separate links with a single one.
+The typical custom ASIC is designed to remove many discrete components.
+It is not uncommon for an ASIC to replace hundreds of discrete components.
+So, if we can remove 40 BOM rows by using an ASIC we replace 40 separate links with a single one.
 This removes 39 points of failure, a huge accomplishment.

 When deciding which functions to place in an ASIC, critical components are often prioritized in order to make the end product as resilient as possible.
 In many cases the resulting design consists only of an ASIC and a couple of passive components.

-This means that you have not only removed 39 arbitrary points of failure – you have taken care to removed the most critical ones.
+This means that you have not only removed 39 arbitrary points of failure – you have taken care to remove the most critical ones.

 What are the risks?